 INS Rajput, On 21 May 2021, the first destroyer of the Indian Navy retired from service at the Naval Dockyard Visakhapatnam.
 It is the lead ship of Rajput Class destroyer of the Indian Navy.
 She builds by the erstwhile USSR in 61 Kommunara Shipbuilding Plant, now in Ukraine.
 Russian name of the ship was “Nadezhny” meaning “Hope” The keel of the ship was laid on September 11, 1976, and it was launched on September 17, 1977.
-On May 4, 1980, she commissioned in the Indian Navy as INS Rajput at Poti in Georgia by then Ambassador of India to USSR IK Gujral.
+On May 4, 1980, she was commissioned in the Indian Navy as INS Rajput at Poti in Georgia by then Ambassador of India to USSR IK Gujral.
 Captain ( later Vice Admiral ) Gulab Mohanlal Hiranandani was commissioning first Commanding Officer of INS Rajput.

-During her 41 years service, She served in Western and Eastern Fleets.
-She was based in Mumbai till Jun 1988 later she re-based at Visakhapatnam as part of the Eastern Fleet.
+During her 41 years of service, She served in Western and Eastern Fleets.
+She was based in Mumbai till Jun 1988 later she was re-based at Visakhapatnam as part of the Eastern Fleet.
 She also served as trail platform for BrahMos cruise missile and test-fired off a new variant of Prithvi-III in 2007.
 And the first ship to get the first version of the BrahMos anti-ship supersonic cruise missile in 2005.
 She tracked the Dhanush ballistic missile during the successful test in 2005.
 She was capable to attack lands targets also played a role as anti-aircraft and anti-submarine as a task force or carrier escort.

 INS Rajput Operations